Pumpkin Chocolate Chip Cookies (Easy Vintage Recipe)

 Instructions

-Stir dry ingredients into pumpkin mixture.
+Stir the dry ingredients into the pumpkin mixture until just combined.

 Pumpkin Chocolate Chip Cookies FAQ